RESEARCH

 Scope, stated plainly: these conventions are Python idioms, measured over the syntax tree.
 Per-language standards are on the roadmap, not a result yet.

-Same code, opposite verdicts: a controlled proof that the gate reads the house
+Same code, opposite verdicts: a controlled proof that the gate reads the codebase

 Take a function that is correct and ordinary in one codebase, and paste it unchanged into a sibling codebase that does that kind of thing differently.
 It still compiles and runs, so nothing is wrong with it except where it landed. doloop passes it in its home codebase and flags it in the foreign one, naming the convention that codebase keeps and how consistently it keeps it.
 The same code earns opposite verdicts, because doloop judges it against the codebase around it, not a universal rulebook.